techiescamp/linux-foundation-coupon/README.md

 - KCNA + KCSA Exam Bundle: [kube.promo/kcna-kcsa](https://kube.promo/kcna-kcsa)

 > [!NOTE]
 >Note: This exclusive July offer ends soon.
-So lockin the price before it expires.
+So lock in the price before it expires.

-## [UpTo 38% OFF] Linux Foundation DevOps Sale (Limited Sale)
+## [Up To 38% OFF] Linux Foundation DevOps Sale (Limited Sale)

 As part of the exclusive DevOps sale, get a flat 30% discount on all the Linux Foundation certifications, training programs, skill crews, and IT professional programs, including all bundles like the Kubestronaut.

 > [!IMPORTANT]
 >**Coupon:** Use code **DCUBE30** at [kube.promo/devops](https://kube.promo/devops)

-You can get up to 38% discount using the following bundles.
+You can get up to a 38% discount using the following bundles.

 The following are the best bundles to **save 38% ($600+ savings)** with code **DCUBE30**